blue-luke/CV/README.md

 - BA Hons, Philosophy, Politics and Economics
 - 2:i
+- 1/3 of my degree was in economics and featured undergraduate level maths
 - Prize for best undergraduate philosophy dissertation

 #### Any other qualifications